 In November 2021, KAP announced that they will become the key supplier to a new, Kazakh-based uranium fund, ANU Energy.
-The fund, similar to YCA and SPUT, will raise capital and purchase uranium for long-term sequester at their Western storage facility, Blind River.
+The fund, similar to YCA and SPUT, will raise capital and purchase uranium for long-term sequester at their Western storage facility, Port Hope.
 The fund has raised \$74m to date.

 In an August 2022 earnings call, KAP's management noted that the company will look to increase its usage of a trans-Caspian supply route which will avoid Russian territory.
-Considering 50% of their deliveries travel through the Port of St. Petersburg (Russia), KAP has implemented sufficient risk mitigation strategy to ensure contract orders are fulfilled.
+Considering 50% of their deliveries travel through the Port of St. Petersburg (Russia), KAP is at high risk of delivery delays as their primary export option becomes increasingly difficult to use and Western shipping companies refuse to run the route.
+While the trans-Caspian route did complete one successful delivery in 2022, KAP's aim of implementing a transport network via Shanghai to the West is not feasible in our view.
+We have written an internal report titled: 'Chasing the Dragon: Can Uranium Go East?', for access please email ben@oceanwall.com

-We have examined potential pinch points in the KAP transport network given intensifying geopolitical risk in their international supply chain.
-We have compiled a detailed report 'Uranium and its New Silk Road - Further Problems for Western Buyers', which can be found here.
+We have also examined potential pinch points in the KAP transport network given intensifying geopolitical risk in their international supply chain.
+We have compiled a detailed report which is publicly available titled: 'Uranium and its New Silk Road - Further Problems for Western Buyers', which can be found here.